Yomiji/nan0/README.md

     ```

 ##### Planned Features
-* Bring Your Own Encryption, A function that is applied to the protocol buffer to encrypt/decrypt transmissions
-* Create a configuration for writer timeouts
+* Create a separate configuration for writer timeouts
 * Document modifying timeouts and increasing size of protobufs that can be transferred over wire
-* Implement and document externalizing configurations
+* Add godoc examples
+* Better documentation for encrypted nanoservices